STAFF: MARION MAJOR

 WRC recognizes that the Vermont Yankee nuclear station is a key part of the conversation about energy in our region.
 For more information about WRC’s involvement in VY-related matters, please click here.

-Goal: To provide information on the recent legislative changes related to the Energy Code (Act 89), and municipal requirements and opportunities to promote energy efficient construction in their communities.
-A guide is attached to this email with more information on the Vermont Energy Code.
+On March 20, 2014, town representatives from throughout the Windham Region met in the Townshend Town Hall to receive information on recent legislative changes related to the Vermont Energy Code (Act 89) and municipal requirements and opportunities to promote energy efficient construction in their communities.
+The event was sponsored by Efficiency Vermont in collaboration with the Windham Regional Commission.

 Solar Fever in Southern Vermont